ceph/ceph/doc/man/8/radosgw-admin.rst

   List all bucket lifecycle progress.

 :command:`lc process`
   Manually process lifecycle.
-If bucket specified with --bucket=<bucket>, only <bucket> is processed.
+If a bucket is specified (e.g., via --bucket_id or via --bucket and optional --tenant), only that bucket is processed.

 :command:`metadata get`
   Get metadata info.